cleecoloma/bearer-auth/README.md

 # Bearer Auth

->  **Authentication System Phase 1:** Deploy an Express server that implements Basic Authentication, with signup and signin capabilities, using a Postgres database for storage.
+>  **Authentication Server Phase 2: Token (Bearer) Authentication** Auth-server is able to allow a user to create an account as well as to handle Basic Authentication (user provides a username + password).
+When a “good” login happens, the user is considered to be “authenticated” and our auth-server generates a JWT signed “Token” which is returned to the application

 ## Installation